andersongeng/Programming-knowledge/README.md

 If you’d like to contribute—whether it’s an element, an attribute, a method, a bug fix, or anything else that can help both of us grow as developers—feel free to open a pull request.

+## How to Contribute
+Contributions are welcome!
+If you’d like to add new examples, fix a mistake, or improve the documentation, please follow these steps:

+Fork the repository.

+Create a branch for your feature or fix:
+``git checkout -b feature-name``

+Commit your changes with a clear message:
+``git commit -m "Add explanation for HTML headings"``

+Push to your branch:
+``git push origin feature-name``

+Open a Pull Request describing what you changed and why.

 ## Purpose

 I created this repository to document my learning journey and provide a reference for myself and others.